Vesa-Matti Loiri: Athlete

 Loiri also had a lifelong interest and exceptional talent in a number of sports, especially association football.
 It has been said that, had he not chosen to concentrate on acting, he could have become a national professional-level goalkeeper.
 He was signed by juggernauts HJK for one season in 1972.

 Loiri attended Pohjois-Haagan yhteiskoulu and engaged in various sports, including boxing, football, handball, water polo, ice hockey, billiards, and golf.
 In 1969, he stated that he enjoyed playing ball sports, "from ice hockey to billiards".
 Loiri always played as a goalkeeper in team sports.
 He won Finnish championships in water polo and handball.
-Among the sports he practiced, he considered football and boxing the most serious.
-He gave up his sports career in favor of acting.
+Among the sports he practised, he considered football and boxing the most serious.
+He gave up his sports career in favour of acting.

 As a child, Loiri was deeply impressed by Yugoslavian goalkeeper Vladimir Beara's penalty kick save during the football final between Hungary and Yugoslavia in the Helsinki Olympics, inspiring him to become a goalkeeper.
 His other football idols included Russian Lev Yashin and Spanish Ricardo Zamora.
 Loiri played football for Huopalahden Hurjat and Töölön Vesa during his youth.
 In the early 1960s, he joined Töölön Vesa's first team in Finland's third division but ended his football career when he started studying at the Theatre Academy Helsinki.

 Later, Loiri played as a goalkeeper for the entertainers' sports club Zoom, from which HJK recruited him in November 1971 as a reserve goalkeeper due to an injury crisis.
 HJK had monitored Loiri since his time at Töölön Vesa.
 According to Markku Peltoniemi, his flexibility stood out, although his ball-handling and technique were not on par with Finland's top-tier goalkeepers.
 Loiri played one season with HJK in 1972.
 During that season, he participated in at least one match in the Finnish Cup and part of an exhibition game against Polish club Górnik Katowice.
 HJK's head coach Raimo Kauppinen described Loiri as a good goalkeeper who was serious and committed.
 Loiri also played for Finnairin Palloilijat.
 Both Peltoniemi and Loiri believed that he could have become a top-level Finnish goalkeeper if he had focused solely on football.